Fate of many-body localization in an Abelian lattice gauge theory: Autocorrelation functions for single plaquette diagonal operators

-However, the behaviour for the $3$ Fock states with oscillatory average autocorrelations in markedly different.
-We display the local autocorrelation, $C_\square(|F\rangle,t)$, for one such Fock state in Fig.~\ref{fig:autoC10x2Aintermediate} (bottom panel).
-While several plaquettes approach their steady state values at a timescale comparable to the time scales for the other typical Fock states, these values are very different from the one expected from ETH.
-Furthermore, some plaquettes show clear coherent oscillations with a slowly decaying envelope (at least till $t=200$) for the diagonal operator $\langle \Opots \rangle$, in stark contrast to expectation from ETH.
-Here, it is useful to note that $C_\square(|F\rangle,t)=0$ for all $t$ of plaquettes that have $\Opots=0$ at $t=0$ in the starting Fock state.
-However, this does not preclude oscillations in a subset of such elementary plaquettes as well when $\langle \Opots(t) \rangle$ is calculated for such plaquettes and we, indeed, find that to be the case for Fock states whose average autocorrelators show oscillatory behavior.
+For the Fock states that do not exhibit oscillatory average autocorrelations ($47$ out of $50$ for this particular disorder realization), while the individual plaquette operators $\langle \Opots (t) \rangle$ do seem to attain steady state values after a timescale that is longer compared to the case of $\alpha=6$, the steady state values show a much bigger spread compared to $\alpha=6$ around the expected result of $\langle \Opots \rangle_{\mathrm{th}}$ from ETH.
+However, the behaviour for the $3$ Fock states with oscillatory average autocorrelations is markedly different.
+We display the behaviour of $\langle \Opots (t) \rangle$ on each elementary plaquette for one such Fock state in Fig.~\ref{fig:12S1F2} (top and middle panels).
+While all but two plaquettes approach their steady state values at a timescale comparable to the time scales for the other typical Fock states (Fig.~\ref{fig:12S1F2}, middle panels), these values are very different from the one expected from ETH.
+The remaining two plaquettes, which share an edge with each other, show clear coherent oscillations with a slowly decaying envelope (at least till $t=200$) for the diagonal operator $\langle \Opots \rangle$, in stark contrast to expectation from ETH.
+Both plaquettes oscillate with almost the same frequency with the amplitude of oscillation of one being larger than the other.
+The oscillations are initially in phase, then turn out of phase, and finally get in phase again for $t \in [0,200]$.